‘B&B’ Recap For Wednesday, March 27: Ridge’s Unbeatable Offer

 — Bold & The Beautiful (@BandB_CBS) March 27, 2019

-Xander (Adain Bradley) and Tiffany (Maile Brady) entered the room.
-They were wearing Sally’s athletic wear designs.
+Xander (Adain Bradley) and Tiffany (Maile Brady) entered the room, wearing Sally’s athletic wear designs.
 They told her that a celebrity was interested in her designs and wanted to use them in her new music video.

 Ridge asked Sally to stay at Forrester Creations.
 He said that he would let her use the Spectra name and allow her to get all the accolades coming her way.
 Sally was stunned.
-She told them that she first needed to discuss the opportunity with Wyatt.
+She then told them that she first needed to discuss the opportunity with Wyatt.

 Quinn stopped by Wyatt’s office.
 She was excited to see Flo in town.
 The two hugged while Quinn peppered the blonde with questions.
 In the meantime, Sally also arrived at Spencer Publications.
 She eavesdropped on their conversation.